Quantization of compact symplectic manifolds: Statement of the results

 The dimension of $\mathcal{H}_k$ is given by integrating the function $x \rightarrow \op{tr} (\Pi_k (x,x))$ against the Liouville measure.
 This leads to the following estimate:

 where the volume of $M$ is by definition the integral of $\om^n/ n!$.

 \begin{rem} Assume that $j$ is integrable, so that $M$ is a K{\"a}hler manifold.
 Then $L$ has a unique holomorphic structure such that $\nabla^{0,1} = \con {\partial}$.
 Assume that $A$ has a holomorphic structure.
 Then we can consider the space $\mathcal{H}_k = H^0 (M, A_k)$ of holomorphic section of $A_k$.
 In the case where $A$ is the trivial line bundle, it is deduced in \cite{oim_op} from the seminal paper \cite{BoSj} that the sequence $( H^0 ( M , A_k) , \; k \in \N)$ satisfies the conditions of Theorem \ref{theo:existence_proj}.
 A direct proof of this result has been given in \cite{BeBeSj} which includes the case of any Hermitian holomorphic bundle $A$.
+Similar results for $A=\C$ in both the holomorphic and symplectic cases are proved in \cite{ShZe}.